PaloAltoNetworks/panos-query-scripts/check_url_category/README.md

 # URL Category Check

-use NGFW API to check a set or URLs and return their category
+use NGFW API to check a set of URLs and return their category